rwxrob/boost/README.md

 “teaching” going on here, just learning.
 We will cover what to learn and some suggestions about where and how to learn it.
 The rest is up to you and the community here to support you, as it should be.
 Some call this “the hard way,” but really it’s the only way.
+Learning happens in the lab, not the lecture hall.

 ## Legal